jarimatti/minesweeper/README.md

     make tests

-Code coverage is enabled by default and can be found in file `.eunit/index.html`.

 The EUnit tests are currently mixed with the application code and conditionally compiled.
 The reason for the initial decision is based on the method presented in course